danieldkim/geomodel/README.md

     // then do some stuff to save my_obj to your data source, indexed by
     // the generated geocells somehow

-All geocelled objects must have a 'key' and a 'location' property.
+All geocelled objects must have an 'id' and a 'location' property.
 The location property must be an object with a 'lat' and 'lon' property (the
 <code>create_point</code> function creates such an object).
 These are used by
 <code>proximity\_fetch</code>.